mine-x/ctf-writeups/picoGym/SOAP/README.md

 ![xxe injection](xxe.png)

-Now I checked the website again and saw that the contents of `/etc/passwd` was returned, along with the flag.
+Now I checked the website again and saw that the content of `/etc/passwd` was returned, along with the flag.

 ![alt text](success.png)